Sometimes, I have the feeling that the world split into two kinds of people.

 – You have to jump if you want to observe the Bioluminescent Phytoplankton

 And it’s true!
 The action of moving in the water makes the Phytoplankton to glow.
-It’s really nice, you decide to take off your clothes and swim naked.
-Don’t loose your swimming short 😉
+It’s nice; you decide to take off your clothes and swim naked.
+Don’t lose your swimming short 😉

 The next morning, you go out of your cabin and watch the sunrise.
-There is nobody, this amazing blue sea is only for you.
+There is nobody, and this fantastic blue sea is only for you.

 You decide to celebrate that with a lobster for lunch before going back to Cartagena in the afternoon.